supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-04.md

 ### Task 2: Validate Disaster Recovery - Failover IaaS region to region

-In this task, you will validate failover of the Contoso application from Primary region to Secondary region.
+In this task, you will validate the failover of the Contoso application from the Primary to the Secondary region.
 The failover is orchestrated by Azure Site Recovery using the recovery plan you configured earlier.
 It includes failover of both the web tier (creating new Web VMs from the replicated data) and SQL Server tier (failure to the SQLVM3 asynchronous replica).
 The failover process is fully automated, with custom steps implemented using Azure Automation runbooks triggered by the Recovery Plan.

 1. Using the Azure portal, open the **ContosoRG1** resource group.
 Navigate to the Front Door resource, locate the Frontend Host URL, and open it in a new browser tab.
 Navigate to it to ensure that the application is up and running from the Primary Site.